tldr-pages/tldr/pages/linux/as.md

 > Portable GNU assembler.
 > Primarily intended to assemble output from `gcc` to be used by `ld`.

-- Assemble a file, writing the output to a.out:
+- Assemble a file, writing the output to `a.out`:

 `as {{file.s}}`